OVagamundo/Flashcard-Heroes/Code/scripts_WindowManager.gd.md

 		window_instance.tree_exited.connect(freed_callable, CONNECT_DEFERRED)

 func _on_window_freed(window_id: int, was_modal: bool) -> void:
+	# CRITICAL FIX: The window is being freed.
+We MUST clean up its tracking data
+	# to prevent dangling signal connections.
+This is now possible because we use the ID.
+	if not was_modal:
+		stop_tracking_window(window_id)

 	# This function is now robust against race conditions.
 It finds the window
 	# to remove by its ID, which is always valid, instead of its object
 	# reference, which might be stale.